HavitOngit/sweet-shop-kata/README.md

 - **UI Enhancements**: Fix type and linting errors in the UI components
 - **Error Handling**: Implement comprehensive error handling throughout the application
 - **Persistent Memory**: Add data persistence capabilities to maintain state between sessions
+- **Use Methods Provided by Backend**: use methods provided by backend for search, filtering.

 ## Testing Strategy